Perennial Seller by Ryan Holiday - Summary and Book Notes

 In "Perennial Seller", Holiday tackles what it takes to make a classic piece of work.
 He outlines the effort needed to create such a piece, and then shows you how to correctly position and market it.
 The last section of the book outlines the importance of building a platform in ensuring continued success.

 Holiday never sugarcoats the path to a perennial seller.
-His honesty is refreshing in sea of feel-good self-improvement books: This is what you need to do.
+His honesty is refreshing in sea of feel-good self-improvement books:

 This is the amount of effort it will take.